dionwdev/dionwdev/README.md

 </p>

 <h3 align="center">A Full Stack Developer</h3>
-I'm a Software Engineer with a focus on Full Stack Web Applications, with a background in Art, Music, and Technical/Customer Support.
+I'm a Software Engineer with a focus on Full Stack Web Applications, with a background in Art, Music, and Technical Support.
 I love building with creatives and business owners.

 - 🔭 I’m currently working on **a secret music platform**